itsdamo-ng/SIGP-DO-NOT-MERGE-staking-ts-/README.md

 `npx serve ./docs`

 ### PierTwoStakingApi
-The main class for interacting with the PierTwo staking platform.
+The main class for interacting with the Pier Two staking platform.
-All endpoints in the [PierTwo Staking Api](https://gw-1.api.piertwo.io/docs) are implemented.
+All endpoints in the [Pier Two Staking Api](https://gw-1.api.piertwo.io/docs) are implemented.
 Read [full documentation here](https://sdk.piertwo.com/).

 ```javascript